 Within the EU, and particularly following the economic crisis; tourism will be, the ‘engine for economic growth’, particularly in the underperforming Mediterranean economies; where tourism has traditionally been a dominant economic sector.
 The world market of tourists continues to grow and Europe has unique selling points for further tourist growth from within and outside the EU (including China).
 The competitive market for tourism means that cities have to provide the high quality, sustainable environments desired by tourists, while providing local sustainable employment opportunities that overcome the seasonal and sometimes informal nature of tourist economies.
 Achieving sustainable mobility is a vital part of the growth equation for Europe’s tourist cities.
 DESTINATIONS will develop an innovative holistic approach to building sustainable urban mobility systems for both residents and tourists.
 The project impacts will make a positive contribution to demonstrating how this can achieve growth and therefore provide a benchmark for other EU tourist cities.

-*This project has received funding from the European Union’s Horizon 2020 programme
+*This project has received funding from the European Union’s Horizon 2020 programme under grant number 689031.

 DESTINATIONS will demonstrate and evaluate the effectiveness of innovative sustainable mobility solutions in 6 tourist cities with different characteristics but sharing common challenges.
 The solutions will address: